CKCS 852 - Designing Accessible Word Documents

 How much time do I have to complete the assessment after enrolling?

-You will have one week to gain access to the microcredential environment (D2L Brightspace) and explore the supporting resources and expectations for the assessment.
-This preparatory content is self-paced and can take approximately four to five hours to complete.
+You will have one week to access the microcredential learning environment and explore the supporting materials and optional refresher resources and practice exercises for the assessment.
+The supporting materials and optional refresher resources and practice exercises are self-paced and can take approximately four to five hours to complete.

 What are my support options?